GoogleCloudPlatform/community/tutorials/cloud-run-eventing-kafka/index.md

 ---
-title: Serverless Eventings with Cloud Run on Anthos, Knative Evetnings and Apache Kafka from Confluent
+title: Serverless Eventings with Cloud Run on Anthos with Knative Evetning and Apache Kafka from Confluent
-description: Create a simple event driven application for currency exchange rate traking using Cloud Run on Anthos, Knative Eventing, Apache Kafka, and AlphaVantage
+description: Create a simple event driven application for currency exchange rate traking.
 author: thejaysmith
 tags: Serverless, Eventing, Cloud Run, Kafka, Knative
 date_published: 2019-11-04
 ---

 * Jason "Jay" Smith | Customer Engineer Specialist | Google Cloud

 ## Using Google Cloud Run with Knative Eventing and Confluent Cloud

 [Cloud Run](https://cloud.google.com/run/ "Cloud Run") is a Google Cloud Platform offering built on the [Knative Serving](https://knative.dev/docs/serving/ "Knative Serving") APIs.
 This brought a lot of serverless practices to Kubernetes, allowing developers to focus on code while the operators focus on the infrastructure.